 Physicians are individuals who through training, experience, and certifi cation are allowed to provide care to patients with a variety of illnesses.
 A Physician can be a general practitioner such a primary care physician or a specialist.
 Typically physicians are employed by a hospital or clinic.
+A general practitioner is someone that is qualified and holds a degree in general medicine.
+GPs typically work in family medical practices and on average they earn between $200,000 – $300,000 in Australia.
+If you are interested in a job in this field, it’s advisable to explore jobs in different Australian cities.
+At the moment, there are numerous high paying and desirable GP jobs in Perth, Melbourne, Sydney, Brisbane and other metropolitan areas.
 Nurses similar to Physicians have been through healthcare education and often under physician supervision (and at times independently) are expected to provide care to patients.

 Medical Assistants (MA) typically poses job-specifi c training mainly to assist physicians and nurses with routine and less education dependent activities of providing care around the clinic.
 During daily operations physicians, nurses, and MAs are typically consumers of various forms of technology-based tools and they have been subjects of various research studies (Dorr, Wilcox, Donnelly, Burns, & Clayton, 2005 ; Dorr et al., 2006 ; Eden, 2002 ; Eley, Soar, Buikstra, Fallon, & Hegney, 2009 ; Ford, McAlearney, Phillips, Menachemi, & Rudolph, 2008 ; Jha et al., 2007 ;